Getting Ready for Functional Skills Maths - Level 1

 Assessment Methods

-Your maths skills will be assessed and developed through a folder of work and the use of an PLP (Personal Learning Plan).
-Your evidence, or work, - which you produce as you progress through the course - will be gathered in and marked by your tutor.
+Your maths skills will be assessed and developed through a folder of work and the use of a PLP (Personal Learning Plan).
+Your work will be gathered and marked by your tutor as you progress through the course.

 Further Study Options